Particular/docs.particular.net/samples/bridge/azure-service-bus-msmq-bridge/sample.md

 - samples/bridge/azure-service-bus-msmq-bridge
 ---

-Endpoints running on different transports can not exchange messages directly and must use the `NServiceBus.Transport.Bridge` component to communicate.
+Endpoints running on different transports can not exchange messages directly and must use the `NServiceBus.MessagingBridge` component to communicate.

 Common examples include: